-- Insurance What types/levels of Insurance how does that work
+- Insurance- What types/level of insurance- how does that work

 - Registering as a vendor with a district?
 Some districts might require this, also based on levels of purchasing.
-What do schools require...?
+What do schools require?

 - Food Safety literacy at least

-- · Rock bottom prices

 - Responsive and responsible communication

+- They DO NOT require rock bottom prices.